-In carrying on its business, the group is fully aware and at the forefront to preserving the environment and continuously review its policies aimed at respecting the environment and encouraging social responsibility and accountability.
+In carrying on its business, the Company is fully aware and at the forefront to preserving the environment and continuously review its policies aimed at respecting the environment and encouraging social responsibility and accountability.

-In conclusion, the Board considers that the company has generally been in compliance with the Principles throughout the period under review as befits a company of this size and nature.
+In conclusion, the Board considers that the Company has generally been in compliance with the Principles throughout the period under review as befits a company of this size and nature.
 Non-compliance with the principles and the reasons thereof have been identified above.

-Approved by the board of directors and signed on its behalf on 29 March 2022 by:
+Approved by the board of directors and signed on its behalf on 30 March 2023 by:

-Charles Scerri Chairman Brian Friggieri
+Charles Scerri Chairman